gabsgc/gabsgc/README.md

 # Hi there! 👋:blush:

 My name is Gabriela Garcia and I'm from Brazil (:brazil:).
-I'm currently a Software Developer Junior at [DeliveryOn](https://deliveryon.com.br/) and a Software Engineering student at [Universidade de Vassouras](https://www.universidadedevassouras.edu.br/).
+I'm currently a Software Developer Junior and a Software Engineering student at [Universidade de Vassouras](https://www.universidadedevassouras.edu.br/).
 I'm passionate about learn, teach and help, so I volunteered as Front-End Developer at [Invenção Z](https://invencaoz.org/) and as IT Teacher at [Projeto Social "Eu, cidadão digital"](https://youtu.be/cHZM8axJFjU).
 Ambassador of Inova-san 2020 and member of the organizing team of [Inova-san 2021](https://www.inovasan.com.br/).

 In my free time I like to read books (:books:), to watch movies and series (:tv:), to listen to music (:musical_note:) and to write stories (:pencil2:).

 # About me
-- 🌱 I’m currently learning PHP and Java.
+- 🌱 I’m currently learning Java.
 - ⚡ Curious fact: I like to watch South Korean and Turkish series.

  ## Skills: